Volkswagen’s Investment in Venture With EV Maker Rivian Rises to $5.8 Billion

 The first models equipped with Rivian technology are expected to launch from the Volkswagen Group as early as 2027, while Rivian will use its existing technology to launch its R2 vehicle in the first half of 2026.

 Rivian has already received an initial investment of $1 billion from Volkswagen Group in the form of a convertible note.
-The Tesla rival will also receive around $1.3 billion for intellectual property licenses, a 50 percent equity stake in the venture, and up to $3.5 billion in future equity, notes, and debt at future dates and based on specific milestones.
+The Tesla rival will also receive about $1.3 billion for intellectual property licenses, a 50 percent equity stake in the venture, and up to $3.5 billion in future equity, notes, and debt at future dates and based on specific milestones.

 The joint venture will operate as an independent company, according to the statement.

-Rivian announced in February that it would lay off 10 percent of its salaried workforce and produce fewer than expected vehicles in 2024.
+Rivian announced in February that it would lay off 10 percent of its salaried workforce and produce fewer vehicles than expected in 2024.
 In June, the company laid off 92 employees in Orange County, California.

 The reduction in Rivian’s workforce followed a disappointing first quarter for the company, which saw its losses rise to $1.4 billion, up from $1.3 billion last year.

-In October, Volkswagen Group said significant cost cuts were also needed after the company reported net profit of €1.58 billion ($1.7 billion) for the July–September period, marking a 64 percent decline from the €4.35 billion it earned a year prior.
+In October, Volkswagen Group said significant cost cuts were also needed after the company reported net profit of 1.58 billion euros (about $1.7 billion) for the July–September period, marking a 64 percent decline from the 4.35 billion euros (about $4.6 billion) that it earned a year prior.

-Announcing the increased investment in the joint partnership between Volkswagen Group and Rivian on Tuesday, Volkswagen Group CEO Oliver Blume said the deal is the “next logical step in strengthening our global competitive and technological position.”
+Announcing the increased investment in the joint partnership between Volkswagen Group and Rivian on Nov.
+12, Volkswagen Group CEO Oliver Blume said the deal is the “next logical step in strengthening our global competitive and technological position.”

-Elsewhere, Rivian founder and CEO RJ Scaringe said the joint venture marks an “important step forward in helping transition the world to electric vehicles.”
+Rivian founder and CEO RJ Scaringe said the joint venture marks an “important step forward in helping transition the world to electric vehicles.”